teusink/Home-Security-by-Pi/2-Configuration.md

       push "redirect-gateway def1"
       ```
    - Save and exit
+   - Add a new client with: `pivpn add`

+      - Enter an username
+      - Enter a password
+      - Open the generated `.ovpn`
+      - Add the following line: `block-outside-dns` before the `<ca>` tag.
+      - Copy the file from your Pi to your device
+      - Use it in combination with the password

 # Done
 - This part is done now, so do a reboot now: `sudo reboot`